banjtheman/aws_well_arch_chatbot/README.md

 **NOTE:** You must have your own [OpenAI API Key](https://platform.openai.com/account/api-keys) to use the Chatbot

-If your interested in how this was built, checkout the blog post here *TODO*
+If your interested in how this was built, checkout the blog post [here](https://www.buildon.aws/posts/well-arch-chatbot).

 ## QuickStart